 Researchers at Washington State University (WSU) have discovered the cause of cocaine withdrawal.

 The study shows that signalling cells produce a molecule called 'cannabinoid receptor 1' or 'CB1'.
 This molecule regulates communication between nerve cells that control things like memory, motor control, perception, mood and appetite.

 Bradley Winters, the lead author of the paper and a doctor at WSU, said the CB1 perform like breaks.
 They help to slow down activity in the part of the brain called the nucleus accumbens, which deals with emotion and motivation.

 "Cocaine causes profound cellular changes in the nucleus accumbens, but no-one has ever looked at this type of cell, and these cells are important because they help organise the output" says Winters.

 The study shows that cocaine stimulates the CB1 cells which is like pulling the handbrake in a car.
 The metaphor goes something like this.
 When an addict takes cocaine, they are stepping on the accelerator.
 Their brain is getting the maximum amount of stimulation possible.
 At the same time, the cocaine excites the CB1 cells which causes them to slam on the proverbial mental handbrake.
 Unfortunately, the CB1 cells stay excited, so even after the cocaine is gone, the mental handbrake stays on.

 Going down a steep hill

-"As you do cocaine, it speeds everything up, pushing you to a highly rewarding emotional state," says Winters.
+"As you do cocaine, it speeds everything up, pushing you to a highly rewarding emotional state" says Winters.
 "It is kind of like going down a steep hill so you have to start riding that brake really hard.
 But then after the cocaine wears off and the hill levels out, you're still riding that brake just as hard.
-Now you're going down a regular, low-grade hill but you're going 2 mph because your foot is still jammed on the brake."
+Now you're going down a regular, low-grade hill but you're going at two mph because your foot is still jammed on the brake."